jieunkang-101/TapRoom/README.md

   * As a seller, I want to be able to click on a keg to see its detail page.
   * As a seller, I want the option to edit a keg's properties after entering them just in case I make a mistake.
   * As a seller, I want to be able to delete a keg.

-#### Future improvements
-  * As a seller, I want to have kegs prices to be color-coded for easy readability.
-This could be based on their price, the style of beer or the amount of pints left.
+  * As a seller, I want to have kegs stock message to be color-coded for easy readability.
+This is based on the amount of pints left.

 ### :small_orange_diamond: A Component Tree
 <img src="src/img/tap-room-diagram.jpg" alt="Application Component Tree" width= "640px" />